telerik/winforms-docs/gauges/bulletgraph/properties.md

 This section elaborates on the most important properties and settings in the control, their usage and meaning.

-* __FeaturedMeasure__ - this property specifies the actual value, which the bar in the Bullet graph will represent.
+* __FeaturedMeasure__ - this property specifies the actual value, which the bar in the bullet graph will represent.
               All other visual indicators on the graph allow the end user to match this actual value against other qualitative and quantitative indicators.